-Recent changes to the deeming rules, that extended deeming rules to superannuation pensions, can potentially have financially devastating effects on the Age Pension entitlements of new retirees.
+Change to the deeming rules 3 years ago, that extended deeming rules to superannuation pensions, can potentially have financially devastating effects on the Age Pension entitlements of current and future retirees.
 Although the government’s Age Pension assets test changes (which took effect from 1 January 2017) are likely to hit part Age Pensioners even harder than the January 2015 measure to the Age Pension income test.
-(For details on changes to the assets test see link at start of article, and also end of article).
+(For details on changes to the assets test see SuperGuide article Less Age Pension, and paid to fewer Australians since January 2017, or see links at the end of the article you are currently reading).

 Background: In late November 2013, the coalition government introduced legislation into parliament that changed the deeming rules for the Age Pension income test.
-The changes became law on 31 March 2014, taking effect from 1 January 2015.
+The changes became law on 31 March 2014, and took effect from 1 January 2015.

-In simple terms, the end result of the recent change to the Age Pension income test means that superannuation pension assets held by retirees will be double-counted when being assessed for the Age Pension asset test.
+In simple terms, the end result of the relatively recent change to the Age Pension income test means that superannuation pension assets held by retirees will be double-counted when being assessed for the Age Pension asset test.
 Now, in my opinion, that doesn’t sound very fair.
-Note that existing Age Pensioners, as at 31 December 2014, are not subject to the new income test unless they re-apply for the Age Pension at a later date, or commence a super pension, or change super pension products on or after 1 January 2015.
+Note that existing Age Pensioners, as at 31 December 2014, are not subject to the new income test unless they lose the Age Pension and then re-apply for the Age Pension at a later date, or commence a super pension, or change super pension products on or after 1 January 2015.

 Historically, the reason superannuation pensions were treated differently in terms of the Age Pension income test was, firstly, to recognise that any payment from a super pension included a capital component which was already assessed under the Age Pension assets test.
 The second reason for excluding super pensions from the deeming rules, and allowing a deductible amount, was to encourage Australians to take superannuation pensions rather than opting for lump sums and spending the money.

-The anticipated savings for the Liberal government indicate that it will hurt affected retirees a lot more than it will benefit the Government’s bottom line.
+The anticipated savings of this change, projected for the Liberal government, indicate that it will hurt affected retirees a lot more than it will benefit the Government’s bottom line.
 According to the federal government, extending the Age Pension income test deeming rules to include super pensions will save the federal government $162 million over 4 years (that is, $40 million a year).

 Who is affected by the new Age Pension income test rules?